dapr/docs/daprdocs/content/en/docs/developing-applications/building-blocks/actors/actors_background.md

 ---
-title: "Introduction to Actors"
+title: "Introduction to actors"
-linkTitle: "Actor Background"
+linkTitle: "Introduction to actors"
-weight: 51
+weight: 100
-description: >
-  Information on virtual actors in Dapr.
+description: Learn more about the actor pattern
 ---

-# Introduction to actors

 The [actor pattern](https://en.wikipedia.org/wiki/Actor_model) describes **actors** as the lowest-level "unit of computation".
 In other words, you write your code in a self-contained unit (called an actor) that receives messages and processes them one at a time, without any kind of concurrency or threading.